Electrical Power Engineering Technician

 - A great career for those who are curious about science and have the ability to troubleshoot and problem solve.

-- Electrical power engineers today are driving innovation, making it possible for the greater use of wind, solar, and other new generating technologies—and ensuring the need for skilled technicians into the future.
+- Today’s electrical power engineering technicians are driving innovation, making it possible for the greater use of wind, solar, and other new generating technologies—and ensuring the need for skilled technicians into the future.

 Wisconsin Rapids Campus